Build Cryptocurrency Portfolio Tracker Using React

 You can use raw CSS or opt for a UI library like Bootstrap or Material UI to enhance the look of your portfolio tracker.

-Here we'll use a css styling approach and following classes: portfolio, portfolio-item, asset-name and asset-rate.
+Here we'll use a CSS styling approach and the following classes: portfolio, portfolio-item, asset-name and asset-rate.

 Extend GUI part with className attributes values as following: